Post

 1

-reversed() Parameters
+Parameters

-The reversed() function take only one parameter as an argument:
+The reversed() function takes only one parameter:

 1